2020 bombardment of Martuni

 The bombardment of Martuni (Մարտունի բնակավայրի ռմբակոծություն) was the bombardment of the cities, towns, and villages in the Martuni Province of the self-proclaimed Republic of Artsakh, which is de jure a part of Azerbaijan.
 It was carried out by Azerbaijani Armed Forces during the Second Nagorno-Karabakh War.
 The city Martuni, along with the de facto capital Stepanakert, were badly damaged as a result of shelling.
 The shelling resulted in the deaths of five civilians.
 1,203 buildings were damaged in the province as a result of the bombardment, according to Artsakh Urban Development Ministry.
-Victoria Gevorgyan, a resident of the Martuni Province of Nagorno-Karabakh, became the first child killed on the very first day of the war.
+Victoria Gevorgyan, a resident of the Martuni Province of Nagorno-Karabakh, became the first child killed on the first day of the war.

 Background

 The clashes were part of the Nagorno-Karabakh conflict over the disputed region of Nagorno-Karabakh with an ethnic Armenian majority.
 The region is a de jure part of Azerbaijan, but is mostly under the de facto control of the self-proclaimed Republic of Artsakh, which is supported by Armenia.
 Ethnic violence began in the late 1980s and exploded into a full war following the dissolution of the USSR in 1991.
 The war ended with a ceasefire in 1994, with the Republic of Artsakh controlling most of the Nagorno-Karabakh region, as well as the surrounding districts of Aghdam, Jabrayil, Fuzuli, Kalbajar, Qubadli, Lachin and Zangilan of Azerbaijan.